 \subsubsection{Doubled Young tableaux}

 In order to treat the remaining classical algebras, we need a similar description of the characters of representations of~$\lie{g}$, when $\lie{g}$ is of type~$B_r$, $C_r$ or~$D_r$.
-Such a description has been found by Littelmann, Lakshmibai and Seshadri, although, as far as the author knows, no proofs have been given so far.
-We provide these proofs, and also present a slight improvement of their construction in the case $D_r$; these proofs, and this improvement, may be of interest independently of the remainder of the paper.
+Such a description has been found by Littelmann, Lakshmibai and Seshadri, although, as far as the author knows, the details of their proof have never been published.
+We provide a complete proof, and also present a slight improvement of their construction in the case $D_r$; this proof, and this improvement, may be of interest independently of the remainder of the paper.

 More precisely, Littelmann found~\cite{Lit95} a description of the characters of representations (and a Levi branching rule) for an arbitrary semisimple Lie algebra~$\lie{g}$.
 His construction, that we recall in Subsection~\ref{sec:Littelmann}, starts with the data of some path~$\pi^+$ that connects $0$ to the weight~$\lambda$, and lies entirely within the dominant Weyl chamber~$\lie{h}^+$.
-He then identifies the character of the representation $V_\lambda$ with a certain finite set of paths $B_{\pi^+}$ (called the \emph{Littelmann path model}) obtained from~$\pi^+$ by iterating some finite set of operations; and the irreducible components of the restriction of~$V_\lambda(\lie{g})$ to a Levi subalgebra $\lie{l} \subset \lie{g}$ to som easily-described subset of these paths.
+He then identifies the character of the representation $V_\lambda$ with a certain finite set of paths $B_{\pi^+}$ (called the \emph{Littelmann path model}) obtained from~$\pi^+$ by iterating some finite set of operations; and the irreducible components of the restriction of~$V_\lambda(\lie{g})$ to a Levi subalgebra $\lie{l} \subset \lie{g}$ to some easily-described subset of these paths.

 We need however an even more explicit characterization of the path model, at least for the algebras $B_r$, $C_r$ and~$D_r$.
-Such a characterization was hinted at by Lakshmibai~\cite{Lak86}, and developed more fully by Littelmann in the appendix to~\cite{Lit90} (although neither of them provided proofs).
+Lakshmibai hinted at such a characterization in~\cite{Lak86}; Littelmann fully developed it in the appendix to~\cite{Lit90}, and hinted at a proof.
 They gave, for representations of classical Lie algebras, a character formula involving Young tableaux on the alphabet $\{1, \ldots, n, \overline{n}, \ldots, \overline{1}\}$ satisfying some additional properties.
 Although these results predate the introduction of the path model, the set of these Young tableaux can be reinterpreted as the description of the path model $B_{\pi^+_{0, \mathrm{L}}(\lambda)}$ obtained from the starting path

 defined (see Definition~\ref{path_notations}) as the concatenation of $r$ linear segments, each of them equal to (a suitable translation of) the linear path going from $0$ to~$x_i \varpi_i$, where $x_1, \ldots, x_r$ denote the coordinates of~$\lambda$ in the basis $\varpi_1, \ldots, \varpi_r$.